-When not blogging or writing for food magazines, I’m a caterer and menu consultant, and I run cookery lessons too.
+When not blogging, writing for food magazines, or working as a vegan menu consultant for restaurants and cafés, I run occasional cookery workshops.

 Or rather, that there is a world of difference between British Indian food (yum!) and Indian Indian food (super-yum!).
 Keralan food now sits atop my list of favourite cuisines, in the company of Khmer… and Italian, of course.

 In many places I’ve lived, I’ve made friends with local restaurant and café owners, and cooked in their kitchens with them.
 They were utterly brilliant experiences!
 I’m incredibly grateful to have been able to cook in kitchens all over the world, and now I bring that experience to you… along with veganised versions of traditional family favourites!

 I love cucina povera – simple, frugal, delicious food… no matter where in the world it comes from.
 As one of my culinary heroes, Carluccio, always said, good food should be MOFMOF – minimum of fuss, maximum of flavour!